PublicDomainRelease/GWM-2005/README.txt

 C. RUNNING THE SOFTWARE

-After the executable file in the GWM2005.1_4_2\bin directory is installed in a directory that is included in your PATH, the program is initiated in a DOS Command-Prompt window using the commands:
+After the executable file in the GWM2005.1_5_0\bin directory is installed in a directory that is included in your PATH, the program is initiated in a DOS Command-Prompt window using the command:

           gwm2005 [Fname]